tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

   void forEach(DoubleConsumer func);  // consume all remaining elements void onEach(DoubleSupplier func);  // supply all remaining elements }

-interface SparseDoubleTensor extends DoubleTensor {
-  IntTensor indices();  // returns tensor holding indices of the values in this sparse tensor DoubleTensor values();  // returns values of this sparse tensor }
 ```
 The <code><i>Type</i>Tensor</code> interfaces tends to replicate indexation used with arrays in java.
 For example, to access a value in a rank-2 tensor in `y`, `x`: